WilliamStam/FatFree-Ajax-Boilerplate/README.md

 template = the "page" template to use.. inside "ui/front/" it gets included inside the shell. any css / js page with the same name (in eg below its 'home' so /ui/front/home.tmpl will be loaded as well as /ui/front/_css/home.css and /ui/front/_js/home.js and /ui/front/_templates/home.jtmpl)

-/ui/front/_templates/homt.jtmpl - its the jQote2 templates to be included for ajax stuff.
+/ui/front/_templates/home.jtmpl - its the jQote2 templates to be included for ajax stuff.

-no need to include any css / js pages in the html.. all gets handled automaticaly if you use "template.tmpl" as the template and make use of the page var
+no need to include any css / js pages in the html.. all gets handled automatically if you use "template.tmpl" as the template and make use of the page var

 ```php